Terms and Conditions for making payment transactions

 §1 Definitions

-Merchant an entity which concluded with the Bank an agreement which enables the Payer to accept payment instruments and make Payment Transactions by the Payer;
+Merchant an entity which concluded with the Bank an agreement which enables the Payer to accept Payment Instruments and make Payment Transactions by the Payer;

-Bank PLUS BANK S.A. with its registered office in Warsaw, at al. Stanów Zjednoczonych 61A, 04-028 Warszawa, registered in the District Court for Warsaw, 14th Business Registration Section of National Court Register, KRS number 000009637, NIP: 7810014345; REGON: 630520298, equity PLN 421,914,994.83 (full paid), being a settlement agent, i.e. an entity which provides payment services of enabling the Payer to accept payment instruments and making of Payment Transactions, initiated with a payment instrument of the Payer by the Merchant or through which payment orders of the Payer or Merchant are sent to the issuer of payment instrument or payment systems in order to provide the Merchant with the funds due to it;
+Bank PLUS BANK S.A. with its registered office in Warsaw, at al. Stanów Zjednoczonych 61A, 04-028 Warszawa, registered in the District Court for Warsaw, 14th Business Registration Section of National Court Register, KRS number 000009637, NIP: 7810014345; REGON: 630520298, equity PLN 421,914,994.83 (full paid), being a settlement agent, i.e. an entity which provides payment services of enabling the Payer to accept payment instruments and making of Payment Transactions, initiated with a payment instrument of the Payer by the Merchant or through which payment orders of the Payer or Merchant are sent to the issuer of Payment Instrument or payment systems in order to provide the Merchant with the funds due to it;

 Business day a day from Monday to Friday, excluding public holidays in the Republic of Poland;

-Banking Law Banking Law Act of 29 August 1997 (i.e. Journal of Laws of 2023, item 2488, as amended);
+Banking Law Act of 29 August 1997 (i.e. Journal of Laws of 2022, item 2324, as amended);

-Terms and Conditions these terms and conditions for making payment transactions;
+Terms and Conditions these “Terms and conditions for making payment transactions of PLUS BANK S.A.;

 GDPR Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation);